The Opposite of Sex: Reception

+Box office

-For its North American run, The Opposite of Sex took in film rentals of $5,881,367.
-The opening weekend saw a per screen average of $20,477 for the 5 theaters showing it.
+The Opposite of Sex was given a limited theatrical release on May 22, 1998.
+Its opening weekend saw a per screen average of $20,477 for the 5 theaters showing it.

+Critical response

 Janet Maslin in The New York Times called it a "gleefully acerbic comedy".
 Christina Ricci's performance was widely praised and she received a nomination for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
 Roger Ebert especially enjoyed the voice-over narration supplied in-character by Ricci, calling it "refreshing" and comparing it to Mystery Science Theater 3000:

 When you've seen enough movies, alas, you can sense the gears laboriously turning, and you know with a sinking heart that there will be no surprises.
 The Dede character subverts those expectations; she shoots the legs out from under the movie with perfectly timed zingers.
 I hate people who talk during movies, but if she were sitting behind me in the theater, saying all of this stuff, I'd want her to keep right on talking.

 On Rotten Tomatoes, the film has an 81% approval rating based on 42 reviews, with an average rating of 7/10.
 The site's critics consensus reads: "The Opposite of Sex smartly lightens a bitter story with sharp insights and strong dialogue - as well as a startlingly mature performance from former child actor Christina Ricci."
 On Metacritic, the film has a weighted average score of 70 out of 100, based on reviews from 26 critics, indicating "generally favourable reviews".

 Director Don Roos has been noted for his depiction of sexual fluidity, which features in The Opposite of Sex as well as other Roos films such as Happy Endings.
 Judith Kegan Gardiner took a less sanguine view of this feature in the book Masculinity Studies and Feminist Theory.
 Gardiner described The Opposite of Sex as representative of a "fairly repulsive genre of films" that feature a "heterosexual conversion narrative" that is "set in motion by the desire of a heterosexual person for a seemingly unattainable gay person."

 The American Film Institute nominated the film for its AFI's 100 Years...
 100 Laughs list.